William Lee Rees: Early years

 Rees was born in Bristol in 1836, the son of James Rees, a surgeon, and Elizabeth Pocock.
 Rees' father died when he was young, and he was brought up by his mother and uncle.
 Rees was a member of the famous cricketing Grace family, with his mother's sister, Martha Pocock, the mother of WG Grace.

 He emigrated to Melbourne, with his mother, in 1851, at the start of the Victorian gold rush.
 He began studying law at the University of Melbourne, but was also interested in religion, training as a Congregationalist minister.
 He was ordained in 1861, and served as minister to the parish of Beechworth from 1861 to 1865, which included a lecture on "scepticism, credulity & faith" delivered at the Beechworth Town Hall in June 1863.
-He married Hannah Elizabeth "Annie" Staite in Melbourne on 8 July 1863, whom he had seven children with, including Annie Lee "Lily" Rees (1864–1949), a writer, teacher and lawyer; and Rosemary Frances Rees (1875–1963), an author, actress, theatre producer and playwright, who founded one of the first theatre companies in New Zealand.
+He married Hannah Elizabeth "Annie" Staite in Melbourne on 8 July 1863, whom he had seven children with, including Annie Lee "Lily" Rees (1864–1949), a writer, teacher and lawyer; Elizabeth Lusk (1868–1934), a writer; and Rosemary Frances Rees (1875–1963), an author, actress, theatre producer and playwright, who founded one of the first theatre companies in New Zealand.